schilama/Probabilistic-Graphical-Models/README.md

-This repository contains assignments that were part of COMPSCI 688 curriculum
+This repository contains assignments that are part of COMPSCI 688 curriculum